Taybeh, Ramallah: Economy

 Taybeh is the home of Taybeh Brewery, one of the few breweries in Palestine.
 Since 2005, an Oktoberfest celebration is held in Taybeh, aiming at promoting local Palestinian products and attracting tourism.
 The celebration offers beer competitions, cultural, traditional and musical performances and other attractions.

 From 500 liters of beer in 1995, the company produced 600,000 liters in 2011, mainly sold in the West Bank and Israel.
 Before the Second Intifada, the beer was sold to upscale bars in Israel.
-According to David Khoury, the brewery sells 6 million liters a year, and exports its products to Japan.
+According to David Khoury, the brewery sells 6 million liters a year, and exports its products to Japan and Scotland.

 In November 2014, Nadim Khoury, the co-founder of Taybeh Brewing Company has also opened a line of Taybeh wines marketed under the brand name "Nadim" (Arabic for "drinking companion") for a variety of wines, such as Merlot, Cabernet Sauvignon, and Syrah.